HaxeFlixel/flixel-docs/documentation/00_getting_started/06-flash-develop.html.md

 *   Open plug-in based architecture
 *   [and much more](http://www.flashdevelop.org/wikidocs/index.php?title=Features:Interface#Overview "Features:Interface#Overview")

-Flash Develop is windows only but works fine under virtualization.
+Flash Develop is Windows only but works fine under virtualization.
 Installing Flash Develop is done through a simple installer where it can automatically setup what you need and find your Haxe Installation.

 **It's encouraged you [install the latest development version](http://www.flashdevelop.org/community/viewtopic.php?f=9&amp;t=3529) and [report any bugs](https://github.com/fdorg/flashdevelop/issues) you encounter.
 New features are added constantly to improve Haxe programming with FlashDevelop.**